 - Leading finance researchers have a consensus view that CAPM theory is inconsistent with decades of empirical research results.

-- The CAPM-based estimates of the risk-adjusted market discount rate for sugar risk has no direct estimate of the market price of sugar risk; it depends on an assumption that a “comparable asset” has a CAPM-based expected return to aggregate capital market risk that is equivalent to the market price of sugar risk.
+- CAPM-based estimates of the risk-adjusted discount rate for sugar risk are not estimates of the market price of sugar risk; they depend on an assumption that a “comparable asset” has a CAPM-based expected return to aggregated capital market risk that is equivalent to the market price of sugar risk (?!).